Low Libido and Nutrition: 10 Health Hacks For A Better Sex Drive

 Try switching to something that doesn’t have effects on your libido.
 Better yet, address the root cause of the condition so you can eventually ditch the meds.

-9. Figure out what your time of day is, and take advantage of that.
 Some people are simply more interested in sex in the morning, rather than at night.
 It’s a truism that many folks are either “night people” or “morning people.”
-Nothing wrong with that–you might have to compromise if your partner is the opposite.
+There’s nothing wrong with that.
+You just might have to compromise if your partner is the opposite.

 Women getting a full blood-panel workup to find out if progesterone or female testosterone is the root of the problem.
 A little yam-based progesterone or hormone cream may work wonders.
 (However, you want this only if it’s warranted by your test results!)
 Testosterone cream is appropriate only if you are 40 or older.

 Please get these only from a bioidentical practitioner.
 The drugs from the other guys?
 The substances are not identical to what your body makes.
 They are harmful and may have some symptom-abatement results in the short term, but they are also associated with negative side effects and disease risk.

 Other remedies your natural care practitioner may recommend, like DHEA or flax oil, could be easily located at a health food store.

 So, try those ideas and have fun!
 (And, I mean that in the wildest, most passionate way possible.)

 What other ways to help improve your low libido can you share with us?
 Leave them in the comments section!